Spyguy001/Skyline/deliverables/iteration-03.review.md

 Going into the next iteration, our main insights are:

 - We were behind our planned schedule this iteration as well.
-Going forward have more accurate estimates for plans taking into account assignments and midterms that each member may have
+Going forward we plan to have more accurate estimates of the time it will take to complete a feature taking into account assignments and midterms that each member may have

 - Having more meetings over Discord seemed to solve (or at least alleviate) the problems of lack of clarity of task and problems of lack of direction.
 Hence going forward,